SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 We hope to grow, we can't wait to hire brilliant people and build a culture of learning.
 It's not going to be instant, but we've known that from the start.

 Our dream isn't to "make websites" or "do marketing" it's to be truthful with our clients and lead people closer to the truth.
-No matter what we're doing or what services we're offering its all about telling stories that lead people to the truth.
+No matter what we're doing or what services we're offering—its all about telling stories that lead people to the truth.

 For us, it's not about websites, or music or design.
 It's about providing value for people so that they can be successful and grow their businesses.

 > It's about making life better.
 Helping to make a better Human Experience.

+## What we're up to now

+Skymouse is almost 2 and a half years old, and it's been a very educational experience.
+Our services have shifted from full-service marketing to a website-only company and then to a branding company.

+> Over time, we realized business owners need more people visiting their website and buying their products/services.

+So we decided to focus our services.

+We decided to focus on _driving traffic to websites and converting users to paying customers_ with targeted ad campaigns and webpage optimization.

+It's not an easy task, but at the end of the day design and websites don't mean anything if visitors aren't doing what they were meant to do.

+Whether they sell clothes, retro kitchen appliances, or online courses for origami—business need people to visit their website and need them to take action from there.

+So how do we do that?

+That's the problem we set out to solve for ourselves, and we hope to help others do it too.

 Thanks for reading, and we'd like to invite you to join us on our journey.